 18. Do not walk around the laboratory with transfer loops, wires, needles, or pipettes containing infectious material.

 19. Be careful around Bunsen burners.
-Flames cannot always been seen.
+Flames cannot always be seen.

 20.Turn off incinerators before leaving the laboratory.

-21. Report any broken equipment, immediately, report any broken glass, especially those containing infectious materials.
+21. Report any broken laboratory equipment, immediately, report any broken glass, especially those containing infectious materials.

 22. If you are injured in the laboratory, immediately contact your course instructor or TA.
 Spills, cuts and other accidents should be reported to the instructor or TA in case further treatment is necessary.

 23. Familiarize yourself with safety equipment in the laboratory and emergency escape routes.